ATS GT

 The ATS GT is a sports car manufactured by Italian automobile manufacturer Automobili Turismo e Sport (ATS).
 Introduced in 2017, the car pays homage to the company's first and only production model to date, the ATS 2500 GT.

 History and development

-In 1961, Ferrari dominated the competition in Formula One racing but a few of its executives and employees were not satisfied with how the company was being run, especially the influence exerted on the company by Enzo Ferrari's wife Laura Dominica Garello Ferrari.
-Ferrari did not agree with the aggrieved employees and fired them all citing that "over evaluation of relevance to marginal facts that have nothing to do with the normal operation of a company."

-The group of eight technicians and engineers which were laid off decided to start their own company.
-Thus led by Carlo Chiti and Giotto Bizzarrini, they formed Automobile Turismo e Sport (ATS) and set about developing an F1 car for the 1962 season in order to stack up competition with Ferrari.
-But the venture was not successful.
-After running two cars in five races and facing retirement in majority of the races, the best result the company achieved was an 11th place.
-The program soon folded up in early 1963 due to repeated failures.

-The company also focused on manufacturing a road car with the objective of creating a successful automobile business.
-In lieu of that, the ATS 2500 GT was developed and introduced at the 1963 Geneva Motor Show.
+The original ATS 2500 GT was developed and introduced at the 1963 Geneva Motor Show.
 Featuring a 2.5-litre V8 engine, the 2500 GT was the first mid-engine road car to reach the production stage.
-The 2500 GT was to be followed by a more powerful GTS variant but hard times hit the company.
-Due to their failure in F1, the company soon faced its demise and folded up in 1964 after having produced just 12 cars.
+The 2500 GT was to be followed by a more powerful GTS variant, but hard times hit the company.
+Due to their failure in F1, the company soon faced its demise and folded in 1964, after having produced just 12 cars.

-The ATS marque was bought by two investors in 2014 namely Emanuele Bomboi and Daniele Maritan.
+The ATS marque was bought by two investors in 2014, Emanuele Bomboi and Daniele Maritan.
 The newly resurrected marque set out to develop the GT, a car that captured the spirit of the original 2500 GT.